nitroshare/nitroshare-desktop/README.md

         qmake
         make

-3. The NitroShare binary will be in the `out` directory and can be run with:
+3. The NitroShare binary will be in the `out/install` directory and can be run with:

         out/nitroshare

+4. To create a binary Debian package, run the following command:

+        debuild -b

 #### Windows 7, 8, & 8.1